Dive into a fun-filled summer of ocean adventures!

 What makes the perfect predator?
-Find out what special adaptations Florida's native predators have to help them survive, and discover what affects non-native predators are having on the Florida Keys.
+Find out what special adaptations Florida's native predators have to help them survive, and discover what effects non-native predators have on the Florida Keys.

 We're exploring the wetlands today!
-From alligators and fish to birds and manataees, there is a wide array of species that can be seen in this diverse habitat.
-We'll explore the mangrove, the most extensive wetland system found in the Keys, and test our critter knowledge.
+From alligators and fish to birds and manatees, a wide array of species can be seen in this diverse habitat.
+We'll explore the mangroves by kayak, the most extensive wetland system found in the Keys, and test our critter knowledge.

-Discover all the relationships between humans and nature, and learn just what it takes to be a friend for the natural world.
-We will spend the day learning how to protect our oceans and take steps to help in conservation science!
+Discover all the relationships between humans and nature, and learn just what it takes to be a friend to the natural world.
+We will spend the last day learning how to protect our oceans and take steps to help in conservation science!